 Navigating medical care can be challenging at any age.
-It may be particularly more daunting for people in their late teens or 20’s who have never had to shop for medical insurance.
+It may be particularly daunting for people in their late teens or 20s who have never had to shop for medical insurance.

-As a result of the Affordable Care Act, many young people are automatically covered by their family’s health insurance plan until their 26th birthday.
-But if parental insurance isn’t an option for you, finding the best plan takes a little homework.
+As a result of the Affordable Care Act, many young people can be covered by their family’s health insurance plan until their 26th birthday.
+But if parental insurance isn’t your option, finding the best plan takes a little homework.

 You may think that you don’t even need health insurance, especially if you exercise, don’t have any chronic conditions, and don’t need prescription drugs.

-But in some states, you have to pay hundreds of dollars in taxes for simply going without health insurance.
-And accidents or unexpected illness can happen to anyone, no matter how healthy you are.
-Hospital bills or other unexpected medical costs can reach ridiculous amounts of money – well into the tens of thousands of dollars.
+But in some states, you must pay hundreds of dollars in penalties for simply going without health insurance.
+And accidents or unexpected illnesses can happen to anyone, regardless of your health.
+Hospital bills or other unexpected medical costs can reach ridiculous amounts – well into the tens of thousands of dollars.

 So, have no fear.
-Just because a lot of young people don’t think about health insurance until turning 26, it doesn’t mean you’re without options.
+Just because many young people don’t think about health insurance until turning 26, it doesn’t mean you’re without options.

 Health Insurance for Students Over 18

-Many colleges and universities offer healthcare plans for their students, including health insurance for 18-year-old freshmen as soon as they begin classes.
+Many colleges and universities offer healthcare plans for their students, including health insurance for 18-year-old first-year students as soon as they begin classes.
 If you’re working towards your degree, check your school’s website or contact student health services to find out the details of available student healthcare plans.

-These programs are often fairly inexpensive and may even include vision and dental coverage.
-They can sometimes be discounted if you receive financial aid from your school.
+These programs are often inexpensive and may even include vision and dental coverage.
+They can sometimes be issued at a lower cost if you receive financial aid from your school.